- What’s New in Patch 7.3.2?

 What Order Should I Buy Artifact Traits In?

-If you’re leveling up a new Paladin, start off by buying Deliver the Justice, Sharpened Edge, and Wrath of the Ashbringer—you’ll hit level 110 before you get this far.
-Everybody is granted a massive boost to Artifact Knowledge at 110, and a single AP quest will give enough artifact points for your next 30 or more traits.
+It doesn’t really matter anymore.
+If you’re leveling up a new Paladin, start off buying Deliver the Justice, Sharpened Edge, and Wrath of the Ashbringer—you’ll hit level 110 before you get this far.
+Everybody is granted a massive boost to Artifact Knowledge at 110, and the next one or two quests you complete will give enough artifact power for all 52 traits.

-(For reference, this was the original artifact progression path we used back at the start of Legion, when artifact points were scarce.)
+For reference, this was the original artifact progression path we used back at the start of Legion, when artifact power was scarce.
+This is the progression path we used for the empowered artifact traits that were added in Patch 7.2.

 For a more detailed breakdown of artifact traits and progression paths, check out our Artifact and Relic Guide for Patch 7.3.2.